tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ## WTF

-If you know what you want and wanna jump right in, skip to the guide().
+If you know what you want and you want to jump right in, skip to the guide(xxx).

 ### What is utopia?

-Utopia is basically a tool to help with responsive design - meaning text and spacings adjusting to the user's screen size.
+[Utopia](https://utopia.fyi/) is basically a tool to help with responsive design - meaning text and spacings adjusting to the user's screen size.

+They have a nice interactive demo on their landing page showing off the idea (follow the link in the previous paragraph).
+They explain themselves in [this youtube video](https://www.youtube.com/watch?v=DDuGtN-GakA), which is 18 minutes.
+And in their [blog](https://utopia.fyi/blog) they do a good job of covering various aspects of their system.

+It took me a while to wrap my head around it.
+Meaning that I had to sit confused in front of their UI for a while, then read like 6 of their blog articles, then watched their intro video.
+After that I did my civic duty and complained in their youtube comments that their system could be more accessible to newcomers.

+But in the end I got it.
+And who knows - maybe You wouldn't be reading this guide if this author hadn't gone through an initial period of confusion and frustration.
+That can be quite motivating. ([x] refer to myself as 'this author' at least once in my life)

+#### So, how much do I need to understand to use this thing?

-They have a nice gif demo on their website(xxx).
-This youtube video explains the basics(xxx).
-And here's an article that covers the idea(xxx).
-To follow this guide, you should have a basic understanding of the fundamentals: `min`, `max`, `base font size`.
+Well, to follow this guide, you should have a basic understanding of the fundamentals: the basic idea behind it and the 'seeds' utopia uses to generate a system for you, namely: `min`, `max`, `base font size` (called 'font size' in the utopia UI) and `type scale`.

-If You're not in the mood, here's the way it works:
+If You're not in the mood to go through the official resources, here's the way it works, as I see it, unoficially:

-You go to their website, plug in a handful of values and it spits out CSS that you can copy into your project.
+You go to their website, plug in a handful of values and it spits out some CSS variables that you can copy and use in your project.
 For example:

-`--var()`
+`--step-0: clamp(1.00rem, calc(0.83rem + 0.83vw), 1.50rem)`

-What that does is make sure your text never gets smaller than xxx, never gets bigger than yyy, and is fluid in between (meaning it changes according to screen size).
+What that does is make sure your text never gets smaller than 1.00rem, never gets bigger than 1.5rem, and is fluid in between (meaning it changes according to screen size).

-It's a solution to the old _stay responsive, stay consistent_ set of problems we web designers face (every day I live in a society).
+It's a solution to the old _stay responsive, stay consistent_ set of problems we web designers face every single day.
+(Every day I live in a society.)

 As you can see from the example above, this solution involves math that can get quite intense.
+None of these values, like `0.83rem`, are random.
+In fact, baked into that formula are all of the 6 values you plug into the Utopia UI: width, base font size and type scae for both `min` and `max`.

+**The big idea is this**: Thinking about the problem of how to make my website responsive I say, _'I want my body text to never go smaller than, say, 16px (`base font size`) and I want it to hit that limit on a screen 320px wide (`min width`).
+And on that screen I want to work with a palette of font sizes that each grow by a factor of, say 1.2 (`type scale`).
+I give myself the same sort of limitations at the upper threshold (`max`).
+And since I have more space to distribute on bigger screens, I usually choose a sharper type scale, meaning I'll have proportionally bigger text to work with.
+And now that I have the two extremes figured out (smallest and biggest screens), I want any screen that's in between to interpolate my actual font size.
+(Interpolate is a fancy word which is really hard to explain but really simple to show.
+Look at [the first diagram in this article](https://utopia.fyi/blog/designing-with-fluid-type-scales/).
+[Backup link to just the image](https://utopia.fyi/images/fluid-type-scale-visualisation.png))'_

+And then we do a similar thing for our spacing.
+And it can even be done for baseline grids.

+If you want to understand more about the thinking behind this, here's a few articles going in depth(xxx).

-The way I understand, people have been using formulas like this in their CSS for years.
+The way I understand, people have been using `clamp` with formulas like this in their CSS for years.
 It was all about crunching a lot of numbers and doing everything by hand.
 Utopia simplifies the process.
 It's still the same math, but you don't have to own a wizard hat to use it.

 Once I dug a little deeper, I found that it's also a kind design philosophy.
 And like all philosophies, it's opinionated and limited (link to that contrarian blog article), but hey, it's also free.
+And fun.
+And /r/oddlysatisfying.

 ### What will I learn?